arfc/saltproc/scripts/README.md

 of your SaltProc simulations.

 ### `xsdata`
-The scripts in this directory downloads and processes cross sections data for use in Serpent and OpenMC
+The scripts in this directory download and processe cross section data for use in Serpent and OpenMC

 #### `process_jeff312.bash`